 That sucked.
 What a waste of some great names… but then I remember asking my Chinese friends for nice names, and yes.
 I would probably not use any of their suggestions either for the same reasons.

 SO, I thought I would attempt to compile a list of names that sound pretty – names I could imagine getting popular amongst non-Samoans – but names that still have some significance in our culture.

 Just a note, though.
 If you ARE Samoan… even just a little bit…?
 I hope you will consider going to the elders in your family to find baby names – because theirs will be unique, tied to the land and chiefly titles in your family history, and how much more beautiful can a name be than one that preserves the stories and memories of your ancestors…?

-- Teuila [tay WEE lah] – Security suggested this one, and it’s pretty popular already.
+- Teuila [tay WEE lah] – Our friend Security suggested this one, and it’s pretty popular already.
 It’s the Samoan word for the very beautiful red ginger flower and also the name of the biggest annual cultural festival in Upolu.

 - Lanuola [lah noo OH lah] – This is only a portion of a couple of longer title names, but taken out of context, its literal translation is ‘living color’ (lanu = color, ola = life).
 I love that.
-It’s similar to the name Malakosi suggested: Lanu’ese’ese, which is also pretty cool.
+It’s similar to the name our other friend Malakosi suggested: Lanu’ese’ese, which is also pretty cool.